-Prelimina ry Review Period Step 1 All interested applicants are invited to complete the CHI Readiness Assessment , which gathers information about the practice site such as patient volume, proposed space to convene groups, and administrative support.
+Preliminary Review Period Step 1 All interested applicants are invited to complete the CHI Readiness Assessment, which gathers information about the practice site such as patient volume, proposed space to convene groups, and administrative support.
 The CHI Readiness Assessment tool assesses a site's preparedness to engage with CHI on Centering implementation.
 A site that demonstrates readiness is more likely to successfully sustain its CenteringPregnancy program in accordance with the evidence-based model and achieve positive outcomes.
 Applicants are strongly encouraged to view this short video about the Readiness Assessment process before completing the online form, which takes sites on average 30 minutes to complete.
-Step 2 Once sites complete the CHI Readiness Assessment they will be contacted by Mary Fitzmaurice, Regional Director at CHI, to schedule a phone discussion to assess the site's readiness for CenteringPregnancy.
-Application on Period Step 3 Qualifying candidates whose readiness is verified by the CHI team following the phone discussion will be invited to submit the application materials listed below.
-The application form will include supplementary questions to round out the information provided on your Readiness Assessment on the following topics: community need, patient engagement, measuring success, community buy-in and leadership, sustainability, and budget.
-Each site will be provided with a unique link to the relevant templates to be submitted as part of this application. • Detailed Application Form
+Step 2 Once sites complete the CHI Readiness Assessment they will be contacted by Mary Fitzmaurice, Director of Business Development at CHI, to schedule a phone discussion to assess the site's readiness for CenteringPregnancy.
+Application Period Step 3 Qualifying candidates whose readiness is verified by the CHI team following the phone discussion will be invited to submit the application materials listed below.
+Letter of intent Planning Your Centering Budget document • Letter of Support from practice leadership Deadline: All materials must be submitted to CHI no later than September 8, 2023.
+Submitted applications will be reviewed collaboratively by CHI and The Burke Foundation.
+Step 4 Representatives from CHI and the Burke Foundation will meet with members of your team planning to implement Centering and tour your facility.
+Interview questions will be supplied in advance.
+Interviews are tentatively planned to occur the week of September 18, 2023.
+Site Selection CHI intends to notify successful applicants by approximately October 8, 2023